Géza Dávid Turi

 Géza Dávid Turi (born 6 October 2001) is a professional footballer who plays as a midfielder for side Grimsby Town.
 Born in Hungary, he plays for the Faroe Islands national team.

 Club career

 Vikingur

 Turi began his career at Víkingur Gøta in 2020, having come through the club's youth academy.
 In 2024, Turi scored 8 goals for Vikingur, and was named the midfielder of the year in the Faroe Islands Premier League.
 He was also named the league's player of the month for March and April.
 Vikingur would go on to win the league that season.

 Grimsby Town

 In January 2025, Vikingur accepted a 700,000 kroner bid from English club Grimsby Town for him, and the transfer was completed later that month.
 Upon completion of Turi's visa application, he began training with his new club on 18th February 2025.
 On March 11th, he made his full debut for Grimsby in a league game against Notts County.

+On 16 September 2026, Turi signed a new contract with Grimsby until the summer of 2028, with an option of a further year.